atharvakokane/atharvakokane.github.io/projects.md

 finally started to leet. i had wanted to for quite some time now (i had mentionned it on <a href="https://atharvakokane.github.io/2024/09/01/life-gone-by.html">a previous post</a>).
 log:
->16th september: did my first leetcode. it was the palindrome number program.
+<br />16th september: did my first leetcode. it was the palindrome number program.

 {% highlight python %}
 class Solution: